offbyone/ideas/content/old/general-thoughts/flat-out-scared.md

 Realistically, what the hell am I going to do if they _don't_ accept me?
 Just say "Oh, well!
 Back to \$(MENIAL SHITWORK JOBSITE) for me!" and keep right on smiling?
 Christ.
 What a horrible idea.

-As it is, even if they do accept me, i'm already too late to apply for all the plum course sessions \-- the ones with only 12 students that are probably going to be where the interesting and motivated people are, with the funky projects and high-quality teaching.
-Basically, I'm going to be stuck \-- yet again \-- with the same shithead classmates that i've had to endure for two years to _get_ to the U of A and, what's more, **THEY'RE ALREADY ACCEPTED AND I'M NOT!!!!**
+As it is, even if they do accept me, i'm already too late to apply for all the plum course sessions -- the ones with only 12 students that are probably going to be where the interesting and motivated people are, with the funky projects and high-quality teaching.
+Basically, I'm going to be stuck -- yet again -- with the same shithead classmates that i've had to endure for two years to _get_ to the U of A and, what's more, **THEY'RE ALREADY ACCEPTED AND I'M NOT!!!!**

 FUCK!

 I have to go now.
-Study for exams\...
+Study for exams...
 Although I wonder if it's worth bothering at this point.

-\### Mood Swing
+### Mood Swing

-I just spoke to a very nice lady at the Faculty of Science who apparently heard my concern and called the Registrar's office on my behalf, finding out that \-- in fact \-- the application is now in the process of being prescreened and should be sent over to them soon.
+I just spoke to a very nice lady at the Faculty of Science who apparently heard my concern and called the Registrar's office on my behalf, finding out that -- in fact -- the application is now in the process of being prescreened and should be sent over to them soon.
 What's more, she said that when they received it they'd fast-track the evaluation of it, to minimize futher delays.

 /me breathes a _massive_ sigh of relief.